5/7/2025

 Chief Executive Officer

 Yeah, thanks.
-We've done a very robust analysis around potential tariff impacts and it's immaterial for our organization.
+We've done a very robust analysis around potential tariff impacts, and it's immaterial for our organization.
 Again, kudos to our supply chain team.
-They have had this on their radar for quite some time and have worked directly with our suppliers to ensure that the impact, you know, when and if would be, would be minimal and in fact that is, that is what has come to fruition.
-So we feel, we feel good about our position on that.
+They have had this on their radar for quite some time and have worked directly with our suppliers to ensure that the impact, you know, when and if would be minimal.
+And, in fact, that is what has come to fruition.
+So, we feel good about our position on that.

 speaker